Banaras Hindu University: Faculties

-Currently, Arvind Kumar Joshi is the Dean of Faculty of Social Sciences.
-Koushal Kishor Mishra has been formerly dean here, several professors are at administrative positions likewise: Professor Sanjay Srivastava as the Member of BHU Court, and Professor Ram Pravesh Pathak (Former Dean) as Chairman of Student Grievance Cell.

-In 2021, the Faculty of Social Sciences started a postgraduate course M.A. in Kashi Studies, specializing in the political, religious, and social history of the ancient holy city.

 Colleges and schools

 Colleges

 Four colleges in Varanasi are admitted to the privileges of the Banaras Hindu University.

 The DAV Post Graduate College is a public, co-ed, research college admitted to the privileges of Banaras Hindu University, which was established in 1938.
+The DAV PG College is also accredited with A+ rating by NAAC.
 There are three public women's colleges: Arya Mahila Post Graduate College, established in 1956; Vasanta College for Women, which was established in 1913 by Annie Besant; and Vasant Kanya Mahavidyalaya, established in 1954.